GraviBERT: Transformer-based inference for gravitational-wave time series: Training

 \subsection{Model uncertainty}

-For uncertainty estimation we employ Monte Carlo (MC) Dropout \cite{gal2016dropoutbayesianapproximationrepresenting} as a computationally efficient method to perform probabilistic inference and estimate the predictive uncertainty of our deep learning model.
+For uncertainty estimation we employ Monte Carlo (MC) Dropout \cite{gal2016dropoutbayesianapproximationrepresenting} applied on the positional encodings, transformer encoder and the regression head.
+We use it as a computationally efficient method to perform probabilistic inference and estimate the predictive uncertainty of our deep learning model.
 In this context, it is useful to distinguish between two primary types of uncertainty \cite{kendall2017uncertaintiesneedbayesiandeep}: epistemic uncertainty, which captures our ignorance about the model parameters and can be reduced with more data, and aleatoric uncertainty, which captures the inherent noise or randomness in the data itself.
 The key idea behind MC Dropout is to retain dropout during inference, not just training.
 Given an input $\mathbf{x}_i$, we perform $T$ stochastic forward passes through the trained network $f(\cdot; \theta)$, applying different dropout masks in each pass.
 This yields a set of $T$ output samples,

 This represents a set of $T$ stochastic predictions for input $\mathbf{x}_i$, where $\theta^{(t)}$ denotes the parameters randomly thinned by the $t$-th dropout mask.
 These samples approximate the posterior predictive distribution over $\mathbf{y}_i$, allowing us to estimate both the expected prediction and the associated uncertainty.
 The point estimate for the target vector $\hat{\mathbf{y}}_{i,MC}$ is taken as the sample mean of the ensemble, and the uncertainty for each individual output parameter component $y_{ij}$ (the $j$-th component of $\mathbf{y}_i$) is estimated using the sample variance of the $T$ predictions for that specific component as